List of EastEnders characters introduced in 1998: Saskia Duncan

 Saskia Duncan, played by Deborah Sheridan-Taylor, arrives in Walford in December 1998 as the obsessive ex-girlfriend of new e20 club owner Steve Owen (Martin Kemp).
 Steve isn't happy to see her and he tells Saskia he doesn't want her anymore, but she continues to stalk him regardless - up to the point when Saskia resorts to break up Steve's relationship with his new girlfriend Mel Healy (Tamzin Outhwaite).
 She eventually succeeds in seducing him, and subsequently refuses to listen when Steve insists it was a mistake.

 On e20's launch night, Saskia breaks into Steve's office and kisses him.
-As Mel storms out of the room, it is revealed that Saskia had been pregnant with Steve's baby - but had an abortion when he said he that he didn't want it.
+As Mel storms out of the room, it is revealed that Saskia had been pregnant with Steve's baby - but had an abortion when he said that he didn't want it.
 Saskia blames him for "making her kill the baby".
 When Steve tries to throw her out of the office, she attacks him with a champagne bottle and attempts to strangle him with his tie.
 It is at that moment when local resident Matthew Rose (Joe Absolom), who works in the club as Steve's employed DJ, walks in the altercation.
 He promptly tries to separate Saskia from Steve, but she hysterically fights him off and goes for Steve again.
 Steve reaches for the nearest object, an ashtray, and gives Saskia a brutal blow to the head, killing her instantly.
 Steve and Matthew then bury her body in Epping Forest.

 Saskia's disappearance is investigated by police, and her sister Claudia Fielding (Romla Walker) arrives and suspects that Steve is involved with her disappearance.
 Matthew panics that she'll find out about Saskia's death and Steve tries to calm him down.
 The body is later discovered and both Steve and Matthew are arrested.
 Steve blames Matthew, who is found guilty of manslaughter.
 When Matthew is released in December 1999, he gets revenge on Steve by tying him to a chair and threatening to burn him alive, but he later reveals that he'd just wanted to turn Steve into an emotional wreck.
 Matthew then leaves the Square.

 In 2018, Saskia's murder was brought up by Ciara Maguire (Denise McCormack) when she told Steve and Mel's son Hunter Owen (Charlie Winter) about who his father really was.
 Hunter has spent his whole life believing his dad was a hero, but Ciara threatened Mel and said she would tell him the truth if her money wasn't given to her in full.
 When Mel refuses to discuss about Saskia, Hunter manages to find an old news article on the internet.
 Mel then explains to Hunter the circumstances that led to Saskia's death and that Steve killed her in self defence.